Solar Panel Maximum Voltage Calculator – Why it’s important

 Solar Panel Maximum Voltage Calculator – Information you need to know

 REC 290W solar panel data sheet with information highlighted that’s required for voltage calculations – click for full size image.

-Minimum site temperature: This is very important and changes from site to site, for example here on the Gold Coast near the beach the lowest temperature is recorded as being 2.5oC by the Bureau of Meteorology (see here).
-However up at Mount Tamborine in the Gold Coast hinterland the lowest temperature is recorded as being -1.1oC by the Bureau of Meteorology (see here).
-We highly recommend that you check the statistics for your local area.
+This is very important and changes from site to site.
+As an example here on the Gold Coast near the beach, the lowest temperature is recorded as being 2.5oC by the Bureau of Meteorology.
+If you head up to Mount Tamborine in the hinterland the lowest temperature is recorded as dropping down to -1.1oC.
+To ensure the calculations are correct please check out the weather statistics for your local area.

-When you have all the information above you are ready to enter it into the following solar panel maximum voltage calculator to see if the solar panel design will suit your requirements.
+When you have all the information above you are ready to use the following solar panel maximum voltage calculator.
+This will quickly show if your solar panel design will suit your requirements.
 Just overwrite the data which is in the calculator – this data is for the REC 290W Twin Peak 2 solar panel used as an example above.